Objective: The purpose of the present study was to evaluate the role of left- or right-handedness on the success of the boxer.

 Methods: The study was based on a sample of 22 active, semi-professional or amateur men boxers attending National Road Sport Men Boxing Club in Erzurum, Turkey.
-The boxers had been actively boxing for 4-15 years (mean 9.87), were aged 17-46 years (mean 32.25), and weighed 65-101 kg (mean 81.06).
-They were divided into two groups according to the research protocol (such as left and right-handed boxers).
-The status of left or right-handedness of the boxer included in the research was determined using Oldfield (Edinburg Handedness Inventory) Index.
-Then the boxers were categorized in two groups (win and defeat).
+The boxers had been actively boxing for 4–15 years (mean 9.87), were aged 17–46 years (mean 32.25), and weighed 65–101 kg (mean 81.06).
+They were divided into two groups according to the research protocol (left- and right-handed boxers).
+The status of left- or right-handedness of the boxer included in the research was determined using the Oldfield (Edinburgh Handedness Inventory) Index.
+Then the boxers were categorised into two groups (win and defeat).
 Success rates in both groups were expressed in percentages.
 The data obtained from both of the groups were compared statistically by means of significance test between proportions (t test).

-Conclusions: It was concluded that left-handedness should never be forced to convert into right-handedness, instead they should be supported both verbally and in terms of equipment and they should be motivated, because the data obtained proved that left-handedness means success especially in boxing.
+Conclusions: It was concluded that left-handed people should never be forced to convert to right-handedness; instead they should be supported both verbally and in terms of equipment and they should be motivated, because the data obtained proved that left-handedness means success, especially in boxing.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.